tech-saad/survey-form/README.md

-# FreeCodeCamp Responsive Survey Form Challenge 📝
+# Responsive Survey Form 📝

 A responsive and accessible survey form, completed as part of my frontend development training.
 Built purely with **Semantic HTML** and **Modern CSS** to practice fundamental concepts like layout, form design, and basic accessibility standards.